slalom-ubc-mds/Power-Price-Prediction/README.md

 make all N_ESTIMATORS=1000 DEVICE=cpu
 ```

-> You can limit the training data and the number of estimators for a quicker (~5 minutes) test run.
+> You can limit the number of estimators for a quicker (~10 minutes) test run.

 ```bash
 make all N_ESTIMATORS=1 DEVICE=cpu